The Geilo School 2019: Evolving Soft Matter: Shape, Dynamics and Functionality

 For other options see REGISTRATION page.

-Transportation from Oslo Airport at 15:00 to Geilo on March 11 and back to airport before 11:30 on March 21 will be provided.
+Transportation from Oslo Airport at 15:00 to Geilo on March 11 and back to airport with arrival before 11:30 on March 21 will be provided.

 Arne T. Skjeltorp – Institute for Energy Technology and Giamag Technologies, Norway